Quint Studer: Studer Group

 Studer formed Studer Group, L.L.C., a private health care consulting group in Gulf Breeze, Florida, in 1999.
 In 2000, he left Baptist Hospital to focus on his new company.

 One of Studer Group's early clients was Tenet Healthcare.
 Studer developed Tenet's "Target 100" program, which sought 100 percent patient satisfaction.
 The endeavor was announced a success within two years and Studer told Fast Company the work brought Tenet's quarterly Wall Street earnings to an all-time high.
 However, Melissa Davis of TheStreet.com reported that aggressive Medicare billing that was possibly illegal and unethical fueled much of the growth.
 She also noted that some Tenet nurses were unhappy with Studer's training.

 By 2014, the Studer Group had approximately 750 clients.
 Studer also began speaking to groups outside of healthcare, including small businesses, school districts, and churches.

 In 2011, Studer sold 70 percent of the company to JMI Equity.
 Chicago-based Huron Consulting Group acquired the Studer Group for $325 million in January 2015.

 Books

 As of 2014, Studer has authored six books starting with Hardwiring Excellence: Purpose, Worthwhile Work, Making a Difference.

 Sports

-Quint Studer is an owner of two minor league baseball teams: the AA Pensacola Blue Wahoos and the High-A Beloit Sky Carp, both of which are affiliated with the Miami Marlins.
+Quint Studer is an owner of three minor league baseball teams: the AA Pensacola Blue Wahoos, the High-A Beloit Sky Carp, both of which are affiliated with the Miami Marlins and in April of 2026 he purchased the Kansas City Monarchs (2021-present), a member of the independent league American Association of Professional Baseball.